FuelLabs/sway/docs/src/blockchain-development/access_control.md

 ## msg_sender

-To deliver an experience akin to Ethereum based access control, the `std` library provides a `msg_sender` method, which determines a single sender based upon the call and transaction input data.
+To deliver an experience akin to Ethereum's access control, the `std` library provides a `msg_sender` function, which identifies a unique caller based upon the call and/or transaction input data.

 ```sway
 {{#include ../../../examples/msg_sender/src/main.sw}}